-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support new 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces - improv ability o 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Commentary, including assessment against 'Do Nothing' scenario There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls tect ident ye 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities / - / P c Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario The effects are likely to occur and increase throughout the lifespan of the Plan.
+These impacts individually and cumulatively are not likely to be significant.
+Under the 'Do Nothing' scenario, access into the countryside through existing routes will increase the pressure of human activity on those areas.
+This will have a detrimental impact on the environment and biodiversity.
+CRAN19: Residential Parking 0 0 0 + 0 0 0 0 0 0 - This policy gives guidance on how to provide an adequate amount of car parking and cycle parking facilities in new developments.
+There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
 These include CRAN7 and 9.
 The effects are likely to be localised to the specific locations where the new developments come forward.
 The effects are likely to occur throughout the lifetime of the Plan.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'Do Nothing' scenario, new developments will not meet the parking needs of the residents.
 Parking will be concentrated on the street, providing an unsafe environment for crossing the road.
-CRAN22: Telecommunications 0 0 0 0 + 0 0 0 + 0 0 This policy seeks to ensure high quality telecommunications and broadband services are delivered to support new development.
-There are no other policies that enhance the positive effects of this policy.
-The effects are likely to be felt in the new developments across the Area.
-These impacts individually and cumulatively are not likely to be significant.
-Under the 'Do Nothing' scenario, developments may not be provided with access to high quality telecommunications and broadband services, which could limit the potential for home-working.
+CRAN20: Water Supply and Wastewater Infrastructure 0 0 0 0 0 0 0 0 0 0 + The policy seeks to ensure that development pays special regard to water and drainage so that water can be conserved when it is